 - Forms and Details Pages – From the Forms/Details section choose the layout option.
 In the Source panel locate the .cbFormTable section.

 - Results and Calendar Pages – From the Results Page section select Table, List/Grid, or Calendar Layout according to your DataPage type.
 In the Source panel find the section .cbResultSet + the DataPage type.
-The standard Caspio Bridge styles for these DataPage types already include a width attribute, so you will only need to adjust the current value.
+The standard Caspio styles for these DataPage types already include a width attribute, so you will only need to adjust the current value.

 - Charts – To set the size a Chart it is best to modify the appropriate values directly in the Chart DataPage wizard.